 eUICC soldered into the M2M device

-A soldered M2M eUICC can only be accessed indirectly from the back-end side using the mobile network interface.
-COMPRION's approach to gain this access for comprehensive testing in the lab consists of the simulation of the respective back-end components and of the required data communication channel via a simulated mobile network.
+A soldered M2M eUICC can only be accessed indirectly from the back end using the mobile network interface.
+COMPRION's approach for comprehensive testing in the lab consists of simulating the respective back-end components and the required data communication channel via simulated mobile network.

 Figure 3: Test environment for soldered M2M eUICCs

 Interoperability testing is possible with the same setup, if real back-end servers instead of their simulations are used.

 COMPRION also provides the means for testing the remote provisioning functionality of an eUICC that is not yet soldered onto the PCB of an M2M device.
 The central component beside the simulated or real back-end server is COMPRION Network Bridge, which connects the back end directly to the eUICC under test.
 It eases the work of (e)UICC manufacturers, MNOs, SM-DP and SM-SR providers as they do not need to deal with the complex handling and high investment of a network simulator or the testing limitations of a real network.

 Figure: Test environment for unsoldered M2M eUICCs with COMPRION Network Bridge

 The RSP M2M Platform allows the use of simulated back-end servers instead of real ones: